luissilva1044894/Pyrez/README.md

 - [@EthanHicks1](https://github.com/EthanHicks1)

 ### License
 This project is provided under the MIT License, which you can view in [`LICENSE.md`](./LICENSE).
-Essentially, you can do what you want with the code as long as it is attributed back to the [GitHub page](https://github.com/luissilva1044894/Pyrez).
+You can do what you want with the code and, where possible, attribute back to the [GitHub page](https://github.com/luissilva1044894/Pyrez).

-Information obtained by this script is provided by Hi-Rez Studios' API and is thus their property.
-According to Section 11a of the API Terms of Use, you must attribute any data provided as below.
+All information obtained is provided by Hi-Rez Studios' API and is thus their property.
+According to Section 11a of the [API Terms of Use](https://www.hirezstudios.com/wp-content/themes/hi-rez-studios/pdf/api-terms-of-use-agreement.pdf), you must attribute any data provided as below.

 > Data provided by Hi-Rez. © 2019 Hi-Rez Studios, Inc. All rights reserved.